wpswings/event-tickets-manager-for-woocommerce/README.txt

 = How many payment gateways does the Event Tickets Manager for WooCommerce plugin support? = The event ticket manager supports all the WooCommerce payment gateway for Example PayPal, Stripe, Direct bank transfer, and Check payment.

-= Can we translate the plugin text and string into other languages in the Event tickets plugin? = Yes, Since the Event tickets manager supports WPML you can translate the strings and text of our extension into other languages.
+= Can we translate the plugin text and string into other languages in the WordPress event calendar? = Yes, Since the Event tickets manager supports WPML you can translate the strings and text of our extension into other languages.

 = How can we track the check-ins for any event? =